Qizzok/DS-Discord-SL1/ds1.md

 * Red Tear Stone Ring.
 It's too strong.
 Allowed only for combined runs at NG+6, e.g. NG+6 no roll.
 * Offensive Pyromancy spells.
 Power Within, Great Combustion, Black Flame, Fireorb and Great Chaos Fireball are all too strong.
 * Dragon Torso Stone fist weapon.
 Overpowered for low damage runs, pointless for other challenges.
 * Silver Pendant.
-Not needed and trivializes one of the harder bosses.
+Not needed and trivializes one of the harder bosses
+* Poise tanking.
+Fights do not need to be flawless but you can't be relying on poise and armor to survive rather than dodging.
+To some extent this is at checkers' discretion.